dougeby/IntuneDocs/intune/identity-protection-configure.md

 	 - **Not configured** (default).
 Windows Hello for Business prevents biometric authentication (for all account types).

    - **Use enhanced anti-spoofing, when available**.
 Configures whether the anti-spoofing features of Windows Hello are used on devices that support it (for example, detecting a photograph of a face instead of a real face).
        - **Enable**.
 Windows requires all users to use anti-spoofing for facial features when that is supported.
-       - **Disabled**.
-Windows blocks the use of anti-spoofing.
        - **Not configured** (default).
 Windows honors the anti-spoofing configurations on the device.

    - **Certificate for on-premise resources**.